Employee termination benefit at the CDI

 Example :

 The salary taken into account is called reference salary.
-It shall be determined by taking into account, in accordance with the most advantageous formula:
+It shall be determined by taking into account, according to the most advantageous formula:

-- or the monthly average of the last 12 months preceding the termination,
+- or the monthly average of the last 12 months preceding the dismissal,

-- is the monthly average of the last 3 months.
-In this case, exceptional or annual premiums and rewards shall be taken into account in proportion of the time worked.
-If an annual premium has been collected, add 1/12e the amount of the premium to each of the last 3 months of reference.
+- or the monthly average of the last 3 months.
+In this case, exceptional or annual bonuses and rewards shall be taken into account in proportion of the working time completed.
+If an annual premium has been collected, add 1/12e the amount of the premium for each of the last three reference months.

-When the employee has been on sick leave in the last few months, the reference salary to be taken into account is that of the last 12 or 3 months preceding the stoppage.
+Where the employee has been on sick leave in the last few months, the reference salary to be taken into account shall be that of the last 12 or 3 months preceding the sick leave.

 Please note

-if the employee's seniority is less than 12 months, the allowance shall be calculated by averaging all gross salaries preceding the termination.
+if the employee's length of service is less than 12 months, the allowance shall be calculated as the average of all gross wages prior to dismissal.

-Lseniority shall be calculated until the date of actual breach of the employment contract, i.e. at the end of the notice.
+Lseniority shall be calculated until the effective date of termination of the contract of employment, i.e. at the end of the period of notice.

-If the employee worked full time before moving to part time (or vice versa), the allowance is calculated proportionally the length of time he worked full and part time.
+Whether the employee worked full time before moving to part-time (or vice versa), the allowance is calculated proportionally the length of time he worked full-time and part-time.

 Example :

-Parental leave for part time education is considered to be a full-time working period.
+Parental leave for part-time education shall be considered as a period of full-time work.

 Amount of compensation

-The statutory allowance is calculated from the gross salaries prior to termination.
+The statutory allowance is calculated on the basis of the gross wages prior to the dismissal.

-The allowance shall be at least equal to the following:
+The compensation shall be at least equal to the following amounts:

-- 1/4 months salary per year of service up to 10 years
+- 1/4 months of salary per year of service up to 10 years

-- 1/3 months salary per year of service after 10 years
+- 1/3 months of salary per year of seniority after 10 years

 The salary taken into account is called reference salary.
-It shall be determined by taking into account, in accordance with the most advantageous formula:
+It shall be determined by taking into account, according to the most advantageous formula:

-- or the monthly average of the last 12 months preceding the termination,
+- or the monthly average of the last 12 months preceding the dismissal,

-- is the monthly average of the last 3 months.
-In this case, exceptional or annual premiums and rewards shall be taken into account in proportion of the time worked.
-If an annual premium has been collected, add 1/12e the amount of the premium to each of the last 3 months of reference.
+- or the monthly average of the last 3 months.
+In this case, exceptional or annual bonuses and rewards shall be taken into account in proportion of the working time completed.
+If an annual premium has been collected, add 1/12e the amount of the premium for each of the last three reference months.

-When the employee has been on sick leave in the last few months, the reference salary to be taken into account is that of the last 12 or 3 months preceding the stoppage.
+Where the employee has been on sick leave in the last few months, the reference salary to be taken into account shall be that of the last 12 or 3 months preceding the sick leave.

-The seniority shall be calculated until the date of actual breach of the employment contract, i.e. at the end of the notice.
+Seniority shall be calculated until the effective date of termination of the contract of employment, i.e. at the end of the period of notice.

 In the case of an incomplete year, the allowance shall be calculated proportionally the number of full months.